 Great question!
 On self-hosted WordPress, you can easily create a free resource library totally in a DIY kind of way.
 You’ll want it to be password protected so that only your email subscribers will have access to it.

 - Google Drive, Dropbox, etc.

 and duhhh.. the actual resources you’ll be providing!

-You can make the page password protected by looking in the right hand side of your screen in the section where it says “Publish.”
-On this area, you’ll see an option for Visibility where you can click “edit.”
+You can make the page password protected by looking in the right-hand side of your screen in the section where it says “Publish.”
+In this area, you’ll see an option for Visibility where you can click “edit.”
 Once you’re there, select “password protected.”
 Then, it will ask you to choose a password for your library.

 Adding your freebies

-Now you can just do text links or you could include images of each resources (or both!)
+Now you can just do text links or you could include images of each resource (or both!)
 Whatever you prefer, you’re the boss.
-You can easily create beautiful images of them on Canva too.
+You can easily create beautiful images & mockups of them on Canva too.

 You can upload your freebies to Dropbox or Google Drive and then add the links to your library.
 If you upload them to your WordPress site via the media area, you can also just directly grab the link from there (but this takes up a bunch of space on your website.)